-- During the Meeting.
-You may vote during the Meeting by completing a ballot in person or online.
+• During the Meeting.
+You may vote during the Meeting by completing a ballot online.
 The 15-digit control number located on the proxy card or in the email notification you received is the control number for attending and participating at the virtual Meeting.
-See also "Appointment of a Proxyholder and Registration for the Meeting" and "Attending and Participating at the Meeting" below. - Via the Internet.
+See also "Appointment of a Proxyholder and Registration for the Meeting" and "Attending and Participating at the Meeting" below.

+- Via the Internet.
 You may vote by proxy via the Internet at www.investorvote.com by following the instructions provided on the proxy card.
 You will need your 15-digit control number that is on the proxy card when voting. - By Telephone or Facsimile.
 If you live in the United States or Canada, you may vote by proxy via the telephone by calling 1-866-732-8683.
 You will need your 15-digit control number that is on the proxy card when voting.
 You may also vote by completing, dating and signing the proxy card and returning it to Computershare by facsimile to 1-416-263-9524 or 1-866-249-7775. - By Mail.
-You may vote by completing, dating and signing the proxy card and returning it to Computershare Trust Company of Canada, Proxy Department in the postage-prepaid envelope provided therewith: (i) by mail using the enclosed return envelope or one addressed to 8th Floor, 100 University Avenue, Toronto, Ontario, Canada M5J 2Y1.
+You may vote by completing, dating and signing the proxy card and returning it to Computershare Trust Company of Canada, Proxy Department in the postage-prepaid envelope provided therewith or by mail addressed to 8th Floor, 100 University Avenue, Toronto, Ontario, Canada M5J 2Y1.

-Your completed proxy card must be received by Computershare, or you must have voted by Internet or telephone, no later than May 26, 2023 at 3:00 p.m.
-MDT, or in the case of adjournment or postponement, not less than 48 hours (excluding Saturdays, Sundays or statutory holidays) prior to the time of the adjourned or postponed Meeting or any subsequent adjournment(s) or postponement(s) thereof.
+Your completed proxy card must be received by Computershare, or you must have voted by Internet or telephone, no later than May 7, 2024 at 10:00 a.m.
+MDT, or in the case of adjournment or postponement, not less than 48 hours (excluding Saturdays, Sundays or holidays in Alberta) prior to the time of the adjourned or postponed Meeting or any subsequent adjournment(s) or postponement(s) thereof.
 The proxy card or any other instrument of proxy will not be valid for the Meeting, or any adjournment or postponement thereof, unless it is signed by you or your attorney (duly authorized in writing).
 The time limit for deposit of proxies may be waived or extended by the Chair of the Meeting at his or her discretion, without notice.